gupta-aka/Machine-LEarning/README.md

 -> Model []
 -> Objective Function [It estimates how the correct the model output are] => Comprises of LOSS Function (Mainly for Supervised Learning) or REWARD function (Reinforcement)
 NOTE: Objective function is not related to model and is used for every type of algorithm irrespective of its linearity.

+Key Point: Any function that is higher ofr Worse Results and Lower for Better Results can be called as LOSS FUNCTION.
 -> Optimisation Algorithm [It consist the mechnaics through which we vary the parameters[weights and biases, not the logic] of the model to optimize Objective function].

 Machine Learning is an iterative process.